 Legal Defenses Against Wire Fraud Charges

-Potential legal defenses to wire fraud charges are as follows
+Potential legal defenses for wire fraud charges are as follows:

 - Mistake of fact